 Ryan Companies and The Excelsior Group collaborated to bring this 579,706-square-foot mixed-use project to downtown Minneapolis.
-The project – called 222 Hennepin – will contain 286 luxury apartments and will be anchored by the first Whole Foods Market in downtown Minneapolis.
+The project—called 222 Hennepin—contains 286 luxury apartments and is anchored by the first Whole Foods Market in downtown Minneapolis.

-A 40,000 -square-foot Whole Foods Market will occupy the ground floor of the project.
-Luxury apartments, featuring dramatic views of the downtown skyline and Mississippi River, will occupy the second through sixth floors.
+A 40,000-square-foot Whole Foods Market occupies the ground floor of the project.
+Luxury apartments, featuring dramatic views of the downtown skyline and Mississippi River, occupy the second through sixth floors.
 Ryan Design worked with Humphreys & Partners Architects on the conceptual design of the project, which focused on balancing the housing needs of sophisticated, discerning apartment residents with the commercial needs of a top-tier urban grocery store.

 Project amenities include a fourth-floor terrace with an outdoor pool, bocce ball area, fire pit, dog walk, enclosed party room, cyber cafe and state-of-the-art fitness center.
 The terrace itself affords spectacular views of the downtown Minneapolis skyline.
 The construction of the project prioritizes sustainable building practices by incorporating an existing 300-stall parking structure, effectively wrapping the new project around the existing improvements and re-using them.

 In working toward LEED Silver Certification for mid-rise residential, the team incorporated a variety of sustainable and energy-saving elements into the new building.
 Some of these features include:

 - The downtown location encourages the use of public transportation as well as bike and foot traffic, which will reduce emissions.
 In addition, the compact, amenity-rich site promotes community living.

 - The existing 300-stall parking structure remained in place, which saved in excess of 20 million pounds of concrete and over 1 million pounds of steel rebar that would have been used to replace it.